mbareford/cirrus-website/access/index.md

 * [Instant Access](instant.html): small amounts of time and storage space to explore use of Cirrus for your research
 * [Grant Access](grant.html): Larger amounts of time and storage for lifetime of research grant

+In both cases, you should complete a Cirrus Technical Assessment form that includes a costing for the value of using the facility or resource, to include in your application.
+This short form allows our technical experts to ensure that your project will get the most out of access to Cirrus and will help us to make sure that Cirrus can support the research you wish to undertake.

+### UKRI Access

+Access to HPC calls enable access to computational resource only for research from any UKRI remit.

 * [Access to HPC](access-to-hpc.html): Provides an open and relatively flexible route to computational support.

-In all cases, you should complete a Cirrus Technical Assessment form that includes a costing for the value of using the facility or resource, to include in your application.
-This short form allows our technical experts to ensure that your project will get the most out of access to Cirrus and will help us to make sure that Cirrus can support the research you wish to undertake.

 ### Access for academics at Scottish institutions